Top 50 packaging & branding agencies

-Oh, and check out the client list, it's longer than all of our arms put together (and maybe our legs too).
+On their website is a great rundown of the best global brands, Oh and check out the client list, it's longer than most of all of our arms (and maybe legs).

 In packaging or branding, getting seen is half the battle, JKR also believe that great branding must convey a brand's unique character at a glance, it's just not enough to express a brand engagingly and originally.
 To be truly charismatic, the art is making it look effortless...

-I personally love their work for the Birdseye range, Heinz, Guinness, Ambrosia, Youngs and so on, go check them out, they make brands project the 'things' that make them different, rather than reflect the comfortable conventions of their parent FMCG categories.
+I personally love their work for the Birds Eye range, Heinz, Guinness, Ambrosia, Youngs and so on, go and check them out as they make brands project the 'things' that make them different, rather than reflect the comfortable conventions of their parent FMCG categories.

-For the the awards statistics fans out there, they have won three DBA Effectiveness Awards for their packaging and a D&AD.
-JKR consistently tops the top 10 in DW's Top 100 overall and averages the top No.1 or No.2 spot for packaging!
+For the the awards statistics fans out there, they have won 5 DBA Effectiveness Awards (1 was in 2014), 2 Marketing's Design Awards, an Over The Counter (OTC) Marketing Award and a Marketing Week Engage Award for their packaging.
+JKR consistently tops the top 10 in DW's Top 100 overall (8 in 2010, 7 in 2012 and 2013) and averages either the top No.1 or No.2 spot for packaging!

-Kinneir Dufort are a unique agency in that they bridge the divide between packaging, product design and manufacturing, so if you are after a cutting edge structural product designed, with graphics applied and help with manufacturing or tooling, then these are the guys for you.
-They have won numerous awards from around the globe including: Design Council Awards, 9 DBA Design Effectiveness Awards, Design Week Awards, Red Dot Awards and even a Good Design Award from Japan.
+Kinneir Dufort are a unique agency in that they bridge the divide between packaging, product design and manufacturing, so if you are after a cutting edge structural product designed with graphics applied and help with manufacturing or tooling then these are the guys for you.
+They have won numerous awards from around the globe including: Design Council Awards, 9 DBA Design Effectiveness Awards, Design Week Awards, 3+ Red Dot Awards, an iF Award, a Horners Award and even a Good Design Award from Japan.
 A perfect integration between brand and product design with some really interesting case studies on the website.

 Branding but not as we know it Captain, we'll not exactly - everything that they have done - we know!
 Lambie-Nairn are every day brand experts that have done some fantastic executions in creating O2, Channel 4, Expedia, the BBC and FIFA.
 L-N also have a spectacular lean towards creating TV idents, which when combined with their branding ability, makes for superb results.
-Award wise they have DBA Design Effectiveness Awards and are winners of the Design Week Benchmark Awards.
+Award wise they have 24 PromaxBDAs, 6 D&AD Yellow Pencils, 3 DBA Design Effectiveness Awards, a Gold Cannes Lion and are winners of the Design Week Benchmark Awards.
 Lambie-Nairn are so good that they have featured in an exhibition at the Design Museum, celebrating the crème de la crème of London's free thinking in a super contemporary showcase.

 Landor are the mother of all branding agencies, their founder 'Walter Landor' helped to invent branding and they have been re-inventing it ever since.
 Landor have more than six decades of experience with the world's most successful brands – a legacy that benefits their clients every day.
 It's amazing that their design archives are not in a basement but are displayed in the Smithsonian Institute.
 The historical brands that they have been a major part of include Coca-Cola, Levis, WWF, FedEx and Bank of America.
 Their massive list of current branding work (305 case studies and counting) includes: Alcatel, Alfa Romeo, Avaya, Blackberry, BP, Citroen, Heinz, HP and Panasonic.
 You can guess that their awards list is too massive to go into detail here, it would be enough to fill a whole website.